tw99ch/bikesharing/README.md

 ![](/img/Checkout_Times_for_Users.PNG)

-Then we further looked into the usage by gender, we can see the mode of the usage times are in 4 hours to 6 hours range for both the male users use and female users.
+Then we further looked into the usage by gender, we can see the mode of the usage times is in 4 hours to 6 hours range for both the male users use and female users.
 In addition, there are more male user than female user from Citibike usage data.

 ![](/img/Checkout_Times_by_Gender.PNG)